Meet Our Staff

 Area A is approximately 27 acres in size and 70 feet in height t.
 It was developed in four phases.
 It took 13 years to fill, reaching its capacity in November, 1993.
 It contains about 1.5 million tons or 2.2 million cubic yards of waste.
 The refuse disposal areas for Area A have a five foot thick liner consisting of 4 feet of clay and one foot of sand for leachate drainage.
 Area A was capped with a 1-foot grading layer, 2 feet of clay, and 6" of topsoil.

 Area B is the active landfill at the facility.
 It is approximately 311.5 acres with an estimated capacity of 2.4 million tons or 3.35 million cubic yards of space.
-It has a remaining expected life of 8 to 10 years.
+It has a remaining expected life of 4 to 6 years (around 2023-2025) depending on the materials that goes to it.
 Different and stricter regulations were used for Area B construction.
 A Composite Liner consisting of a 4 foot clay liner, a 60 millimeter thick membrane liner, a rock drainage layer and a more expansive piping system for leachate collection was installed.

 When the cell is closed it will require a 5-foot cap.
 This will consist of a 1 foot grading layer, 1 foot of sand for the gas collection system, 2 feet of clay, a 40 millimeter thick plastic membrane cover, a 6" grading layer, and 6" of topsoil.